 Bangkok Suvarnabhumi Singapore Airlines SilverKris Lounge

-Opened in May 2017, we’ll cover the new lounge in a dedicated review soon.
-For now, suffice to say like most Singapore Airlines lounges – good, but not great.
+Opened in May 2017, see our review of this lounge here.
+Like most Singapore Airlines lounges – good, but not great.

 The best aspect of the lounge is its location – directly opposite the gates usually used by Singapore Airlines.